 Roy Del Ruth (Employees' Entrance) directed the 1954 3D/Technicolor version of Poe's story from the screenplay by Harold Medford (The Damned Don't Cry) and James.
 R. Webb (Cape Fear).

-Professor Paul Dupin (Steve Forrest) is intelligent enough to solve the murders that occur in the Rue Morgue and Police Inspector Bonnard (Claude Dauphin) is clever enough to go to the experts in the medical field to assist in discovering the culprit.
+Professor Paul Dupin (Steve Forrest) is intelligent enough to solve the murders that occur in the Rue Morgue and Police Inspector Bonnard (Claude Dauphin), in an amusing portrayal, is clever enough to go to the experts in the medical field to assist in discovering the culprit or at least to be suspicious of the strange theories put forth by these experts.
 However, the police narrow their culprit to that same Paul Dupin.
 Quelle dommage!

 Following the template of the 1932 Florey adaption, the motive behind the murders is given a uniquely personal twist on Poe's story.
 Professor Dupin's sweetheart Jeanette (Patricia Medina) is the object of obsession of the mad head of the institute, Dr. Marais (Karl Malden).
-Jeanette's resemblance to Dr. Marais' late wife is only part of that obsession.
+Jeanette, like Marais' late wife, is another dark-haired beauty but that is only part of his obsession.

 The world at large sees Dr. Marais as a successful professional.
 Malden's mad man appears only "eccentric" while dealing with the public.
 It is among the creatures at his personal zoo, his association with Jacques the One-eyed (Anthony Caruso), and the trained gorilla that his madness is revealed.